Spring 2015 registration is November 10-13.

-- Banner Self-Service Registration: You can access Banner Self-Service via the Colgate portal (portal.colgate.edu).
-Use your network login and password.
-In order to register via Self-Service, you must first receive your registration PIN from your faculty adviser.
-If your faculty adviser is off campus (i.e. leading a study group or on leave), you should meet with the interim adviser designated by the department or the chairperson of the adviser's department .
+- Students are expected to register online, via Banner Self-Service, accessible through the Colgate portal (portal.colgate.edu), using your Colgate network user name and password.
+In order to register via Self-Service, you must obtain your registration PIN from your faculty adviser.
+If your faculty adviser is off campus (i.e. leading a study group or on leave), you should meet with the interim adviser designated by the department or the chairperson of your adviser's department.
+Please see the Banner Self-Service information and instructions page for more information on registering using Banner Self-Service.

 - In order to register via Banner Self-Service, you must receive your registration PIN from your faculty adviser.
 The registration PIN permits access to the registration section of Banner Self-Service, where you can create or revise your registration for the coming term.

 - IMPORTANT!
+The registrar's office cannot provide registration PINs.
 If you forget or lose your PIN you must contact your faculty adviser.
-In the event you cannot locate your adviser you can contact the department chair.
+In the event you cannot locate your adviser you may contact the department chair.

 - Fractional credit of 0.25 or 0.50 may be awarded for two types of courses: